sacha-l/collectables-ethdenver-workshop/collectables-workshop/substrate.md

 # What is Substrate?

-Being a framework and toolkit for blockchain development, Substrate is a lot of things.
-One of those things is that it enables you to write application specific blockchains by writing specialized [runtimes](https://docs.substrate.io/v3/concepts/runtime/).
+Substarte is a framework and toolkit to develop application specific blockchains by writing specialized [runtimes](https://docs.substrate.io/v3/concepts/runtime/).

 Substrate provides a way to easily write runtime logic using pallets written with [FRAME](https://docs.substrate.io/v3/runtime/frame/) &mdash; Substrate's opiniated toolkit for writing runtime logic.
 You can think of comparing the runtime of a Substrate blockchain to a crate, carrying all of its business logic in a multitude of different pallets.